Store Hours:

 translate into more casting distance, more accuracy, and greater

 sensitivity.
-And with the second tip, it's like getting two rods in
+With the included second tip, it's like getting two rods in

 one.
 Lengths remain the same at 10' & 10'9" with the